 I have been spending the last few days sitting back and observing my four children.
 Why?
 Because I know that there is more, there is always more, that we can do in our homeschool.
+And I know that whatever they are doing, it is creating either positive or negative character within them.

 Frequently as of late my oldest son has been a lot of grumbling when it’s time to do his work each day.
 You know how do you homeschool with four children when one refuses to do anything?
 I chewed on this for quite a while, I really did.
 And in the beginning I admit we just forced him through his school work.
 But then I heard him out of the words ” I hate learning” and that’s it off all kinds of panic buttons in me.